waseemtannous/Subtitles/README.md

 ### Transcription

-The transcription is performed using the Whisper model, which is loaded and used to transcribe the audio from the video files.
+The transcription is performed using the Whisper model, which is loaded offline to the GPU and used to transcribe the audio from the video files.
+It outputs sentences and the timing for each sentence.

 ### Translation